Program132/TextGameEngine/doc/Point.md

 `setY(x: int)` Take an int for the new ord of the point.

 `setChar(x: int)` Take an int for the new ord of the point.

+`hasTag(name: str)` Take the tag name, return true if the point has this tag

+`addTag(name: str)` Take the tag name, add the tag into tags list of the point.

+`removeTag(name: str)` Take the tag name, remove the tag from tags list.